 Break out the crock pot for this Easy Slow Cooker Pork in a Tomatillo Sauce flavored with cilantro, garlic, onions, and cumin.
 A delicious filling for taco, burritos, or low carb it and eat it on it’s own!

 An easy slow cooker pork recipe for Cinco de Mayo

-Even if you don’t know what Cinco de Mayo is all about, you are probably still going to eat some Mexican food and partake in some sort of a Mexican beverage whenever the holiday rolls around.
-Since it falls on a school night this year, I wanted dinner to be a super easy recipe and one that wouldn’t take a lot of prep time or finishing time.
-So you know what that means…the slower cooker is coming out!!!
+Even if you don't know what Cinco de Mayo is all about, you are probably still going to eat some Mexican food and partake in some sort of a Mexican beverage.
+Since it falls on a school night this year, I wanted dinner to be a super easy recipe.
+One that wouldn't take a lot of prep time or finishing time, so you know what that means.
+The slower cooker is coming out!!!

 Slow cooked pork in a flavorful tomatillo sauce